 Knowing what to expect from local culture and customs will help you get more out of your Vietnam tour

-Vietnam has a lengthy northern frontier with China before turning south between Laos and the China Sea.
-Further south Cambodia replaces Laos while the coast line veers north along the Gulf of Thailand
+Vietnam has a lengthy northern border with China before turning south between Laos and the China Sea.
+Further south Cambodia replaces Laos while the coast line veers north along the Gulf of Thailand.